-WESTERN GRAY SQUIRREL continues in our area until Nov.
-8, the daily bag limit is 5 squirrels with a 15 squirrel possession limit.
+Western gray squirrel: Open year-round.
 There is no bag limit or closed season in that part of the Rogue unit south of the Rogue River and S Fork Rogue River and north of Hwy 140.
 See page 4 of the 2017 Oregon Big Game Hunting Regulations for more information.

 DOUGLAS COUNTY (Dixon, S. Indigo, NW Evans Creek, Melrose, SW Siuslaw, E. Tioga and NE Powers Units)

-Deer - General Western Deer Rifle Season started Sept.
-30. Deer populations are similar to last year, with low levels at upper elevations and high population levels on the Umpqua Valley floor.
+Deer: A few controlled deer hunts are open.
+Deer populations are similar to last year, with low levels at upper elevations and high population levels on the Umpqua Valley floor.
 Most low elevation lands are privately owned so hunters are reminded to obtain permission before hunting on those lands.
-Check conditions and landownership restrictions before entering industrial timber lands.

-Black Bear – General bear season is open.
-Hunters can expect an average year.
-As fall arrives, watch for bears utilizing late berry crops.
-Glass clear cuts and meadows early mornings and late evenings to find bears taking advantage of food sources.
+Black Bear: General bear season is open until Dec.
+31. Hunters can expect an average year.
+Bears are still actively looking for limited food sources prior to denning.
+Concentrate on lower elevation areas where food is still available.
 Bear numbers are good with the highest numbers in the coast range, and with smaller populations in the Cascades.

-Cougar – The cougar season is currently open.
+Cougar: The cougar season is currently open.
 Hunters can expect an average year.
 Cougars are abundant throughout with indicators pointing to stable or increasing numbers.
 Hunting cougar is a challenge because these animals are very secretive, but harvest success is greatest adjacent to private land with high deer populations using a predator call.
 We are starting to see a little snow in the Cascades, so finding fresh tracks can make it easier to locate an area to set up a predator call knowing that it has a higher chance of being heard.

 Eurasian Collared-Doves – These non-natives are expanding throughout Douglas County.
 These birds have no protections in Oregon, so there are no closed seasons for these invasives and no limits to their harvest.
 Target Eurasian collared-doves around agricultural areas and forest openings where food sources are abundant.
 Be sure of your identification before you hunt these abundant invasive birds.
 Identify this species and its habitat